 Individual care for individual people

 People learn and digest information in differing ways.
 At Polaris, we know that no two people are alike, which is why we offer tailored, individualized care.
-By intentionally keeping our census small, our team of clinical experts can give each child and family the attention and time needed to create a treatment plan that is specific to their needs.
+By intentionally keeping our census small, our team of clinical experts can give each child and family the attention and time needed to create an individual treatment plan specific to their needs.

-Our clients benefit from proven, evidence based treatments that begin building their new foundation of lasting recovery.
-Because each client is different, Polaris utilizes multiple therapeutic modalities and highly personalized care to help improve outcomes and reduce the chances of relapse.
-Our goal is to reduce or eliminate the root cause of the destructive behavior, providing troubled adolescents with lasting recovery & foundational tools they can use for the rest of their lives.
+Our clients benefit from proven, evidence-based treatments.
+These treatments help begin building their new foundation of lasting recovery.
+Each client is different.
+Polaris utilizes multiple therapeutic modalities and highly personalized care.
+This approach helps improve outcomes and reduce the chance of relapse.
+Our goal is to reduce or eliminate the root cause of the destructive behavior.
+This is achieved by providing troubled adolescents with lasting recovery.
+This includes foundational tools they can use for the rest of their lives.

 WHO WE TREAT

 The teen who enters Polaris is one who struggles with everyday functioning.
 This may be due to a variety of reasons or diagnoses.
-Our intake & assessment team is here to help families and providers determine if their child will benefit from our comprehensive program.
+Our intake & assessment team helps families and providers determine if their child will benefit from our comprehensive program.

 Residents in our facility include boys and girls ages 13 through 17, who typically suffer from: